 How can principals incentivize agents’ efforts while maintaining personnel flexibility?
 We show that creating a "promotion club" solves a large part of the problem: the principal selects, from n agents, m top-performing agents into a club, and then promotes one from within this club based on the principal's idiosyncratic preferences ("mindset").
 Intuitively, m=1 indicates a tournament, and m=n, cronyism.
 A proper (m>1) promotion club outperforms tournament when there are many homogenous agents, and when there are strong intra-crony competitions among heterogeneous agents.
 We use promotion data from Chinese governments at different levels to validate the model and test its predictions.

 “Chasing or Cheating?
-Theory and Evidence on the Reliability of China’s GDP” (with Shuo Chen, and Xue Qiao), 2019, under review.
+Theory and Evidence on the Reliability of China’s GDP” (with Shuo Chen, and Xue Qiao), 2020, Revision and Resubmission at Journal of Economic Behavior and Organization.

 China’s GDP has been questioned a lot for its reliability.
 This paper enquires how local officials’ promotion incentive could lead to data manipulation that contributes to GDP’s unreliability.
 Using satellite nightlight data to estimate the “true” GDP and manipulated GDP, we find that both real (chasing) effort and cheating effort are higher in counties with officials who are in the first term of their tenure than counties with officials who are in the second term, where the former expects a higher promotion chance than the latter.
 Furthermore, cheating mainly comes form by officials who are under weaker accountability.
 These results are consistent with the model predictions.
 Moreover, the results suggest that the praised merit-based promotion system in China may inadvertently aggravate information distortion problem.

 “Gone with The Wind?
-Wind Directions, Power Plants and Public Health in China” (with Shuo Chen, Yiran Li, and Guang Shi), 2019, under review.
+Wind Directions, Power Plants and Public Health in China” (with Shuo Chen, Yiran Li, and Guang Shi), 2020, Revision and Resubmission at China Economic Review.

 Based on a nationwide representative county-level dataset from China, this paper empirically examines the spillover effects of air pollution from neighboring coal-fired power plants on local mortality rates due to cardiovascular and respiratory diseases.
 We combine data on power plants’ industrial output with information on wind direction and speed to proxy for air pollution, and find that air pollution from neighboring power plants indeed has significant negative effects on local public health.
 The resulting treatment costs are also enormous.
 Our findings shed light on the necessity of intergovernmental cooperation in environmental governance.